-Paul Roach was born in Dallas, Texas and has lived in New Hampshire, Pennsylvania, Georgia and is moving to San Miguel de Allende, Mexico in 2017 to continue his photographic journey.
+Paul Roach was born in Dallas, Texas and has lived in New Hampshire, Pennsylvania, Georgia and moved to San Miguel de Allende, Mexico in September 2017 to continue his photographic journey.
 Paul's pursuit of visual expression began by winning an art competition as a teenager.
 While pursuing a degree in Psychology at the University of Texas at Arlington and a musical career, his need for visual expression found photography.
 This passion for photography became a sustaining creative theme in his life.
 A career change into Information Technology, allowed Paul to use his computer skills to embrace the emerging realm of digital photography in the 1990s'.
 Current day to day is a combination of consulting, photography, video, drone photography, digital recording, music and continuous learning activities.

 Seeing the world through photography gives me insight into the world and our interaction with it.
 Being creative keeps me energized, curious and constantly seeking new dimensions for my work.
 Photographing a subject freezes a place, a time and an emotion.
 From that unique vantage point, the possibilities for creative expression are limited only by my imagination.